paths-erc/moveit/README.md

 - sea routes: 1
 - coastal roads and internal valley roads: 1
 - desert paths: 2

+These parameters are coded in [typeWeights.js](https://github.com/paths-erc/moveit/blob/master/src/typeWeights.js).
+Feel free to change the muplitplying coefficients at your need.

 ## Graphically view and calculate paths
 The road graph is available as a [Single-page application](https://en.wikipedia.org/wiki/Single-page_application) built using open-source libraries, such as: